-Since the beginning of the OS component eight hundred and twelve admissible samples have been received (OS01-43), with an average Bray-Curtis similarity figure of 93.49%.
-One hundred and fiftyfive samples (19%) have fallen below the 90% pass mark.
-One hundred and three samples have achieved a similarity figure of 100% (13% of all returns).
+Since the beginning of the OS component nine hundred and eleven admissible samples have been received (OS01-46, excluding this year's externally audited Own Samples), with an average Bray-Curtis similarity figure of 93.59%.
+One hundred and sixty-nine samples (19%) have fallen below the 90% pass mark.
+One hundred and twenty-one samples have achieved a similarity figure of 100% (13% of all returns).
 Extraction of fauna is an area in which several participating laboratories could review their efficiency.
 All countable fauna must be extracted to record a truly representative sample, although this is rarely the case due to time restraints or inefficient methods used.
 A sample that has been poorly picked stands a high possibility of being unrepresentative regardless of the quality of subsequent faunal identifications, and should the sorted residue be disposed, this cannot be rectified.
 Laboratories should study their detailed OS and MB reports and target the particular taxon or groups of taxa that are being commonly overlooked during the picking stages of sample analysis.
 It must be resolved whether the individuals are either not recognised as countable or not scanned using the extraction methods employed.
 If it is the former, then training is appropriate.
 If the latter is the case then a review of current extraction methods should be conducted.
 Some instances of repeated taxonomic errors in Own Samples from previous Scheme years have been noted.
 Taxonomic errors should be investigated by participating laboratories even if the 'whole sample' has achieved a 'pass' flag.
-If a participating laboratory disagrees with any recorded taxonomic errors they should contact Unicomarine Ltd for further information (as they are invited to do so upon receipt of their Own Sample Interim Report).
+If a participating laboratory disagrees with any recorded taxonomic errors they should contact Thomson Unicomarine Ltd for further information (as they are invited to do so upon receipt of their Own Sample Interim Report).